Lowest Mortgage Rate in Canada. Starting from 2.99%

 How would fixed rates behave with tariff on, tariff off?

-Market uncertainty would push bond yields around, and mortgage lenders would raise and lower fixed rates accordingly to keep their mortgage costs in line.
+Market uncertainty could push bond yields around, and mortgage lenders would raise and lower fixed rates accordingly to keep their mortgage costs in line.

 Wouldn't bond yields increase in response to tariff-induced inflation?

-Again, because push-cost inflation affects the economy differently than demand-pull inflation, lowering interest rates would eventually reign over the bond market as investors turn to safer government bonds during a weaker economic print.
+Again, because push-cost inflation affects the economy differently than demand-pull inflation, the anticipation of lowering interest rates would eventually reign over the bond market as investors turn to safer government bonds during a weaker economic print.

 Could higher inflation in early 2025 raise Canadian fixed rates?